lokeshfeb9/netflix-clonedemo/README.md

 - TMDB API for fetching movie and TV show data
 - Axios for making API requests
 - GitHub Pages for hosting
+-
+Attribution
+Certain code or resources used in this project were sourced from GitHub repositories with unclear authorship and licensing information.
+I have made efforts to adhere to open-source best practices and respect the work of original authors.
+If you believe your work has been used without proper attribution or violates licensing agreements, please contact to resolve the issue.

 ## Installation